FedEx Pilot Injured By Berkut Grenades During 2014 Euromaidan Revolution

 Mark soon learned the people who protested and fought in Maidan were good people.
+In fact, they saved his life.
 Ukrainian oligarchs and politicians grabbed the headlines.
 They were noted for their corrupt ways but the people who stood up to them were brave.
 Many people were wounded and killed.
-No matter what group or background they came from, they put their differences aside to acquire freedom from a corrupt regime with close ties to Moscow.
-Never forget the Obama administration ignored Ukrainian cries for military assistance in simpatico with the Clinton, Biden and Kerry families who exploited Ukraine for personal gain.
+No matter what group or background they came from, they put their differences aside to snatch freedom from a corrupt regime with close ties to Moscow.

-Mark is creating a rough cut edit here from more than 1,600 photos in Maidan for a "coffee table photography book" detailing his experience in Kyiv.
+Mark is editing an online "rough cut" here from more than 1,600 photos shot in Maidan from 07-18 February 2014 for a "coffee table photography book" detailing his experience in Kyiv.
 There is still much work to be done before the selection, editing and layout is complete.
 He hopes to print and bind the hardcover first edition of the book in Ukraine.
-"I think I have already selected more photos than a single volume can reasonably hold, so it looks like I will publish it as a two-volume edition."

 Estabrook is aware the book is not the complete picture of the revolution from anyone's perspective, even his.
 He wants everyone to know it was an American photographer's experience in Maidan as captured on two older cameras.
 The Nikon D2X was not exactly known as an action camera.
 The recording media could not quickly capture more than 4-5 shots before the camera would literally freeze.

-Mark Estabrook fully recovered from his wounds and returned to flying.
 THIS IS A WORK IN PROGRESS.
-Each of the photos in the auto slideshow below advance after a 12-second pause.
-You can advance or retreat through the slideshow if you wish.
-The collection is still expanding.
+Each of the photos in the auto slideshow below advance after a 10-second pause.
+The collection is a rough cut.
 Color balancing and other editing chores have not been completed.
 This site will be updated when Mark finishes his large, coffee table photography book.
-You are encouraged to leave feedback and contact info for when the book comes out.
+Media queries and reprint permissions: